 skill is necessary to counteract and neutralize the wily intrigue and subversive stealth of the ego.
-So clever is the disguise of its fifth columnists of pride, vanity, prejudice, intolerance, holier-than-thouness, conceit, piousness, ambition, cupidity, smugness, and of its many other well-groomed secret agents, that they are practically unrecognizable as enemies, in fact are held close to the average bosom as friends.
+So clever is the disguise of its fifth columnists of pride, vanity, prejudice, intolerance, holier-than-thouness, conceit, piousness, ambition, cupidity, smugness, and of its many other wellagents, that are secret thev practically unrecognizable as enemies, in fact are held close to the average bosom as friends.
 The only thing which will smoke them out, is recognition of the fact that the task entrusted to them by the ego is to implant in the mind and nurse into action the insidious doctrine of division and separateness from other creatures; the only countermeasure that will rout these satellite-termites of the ego, is the deliberate, consistent assertion of unity, the daily, living demonstration of oneness with all living beings.